Home » Trending » Good Agricultural and Collection Practices

 The adverse effects could have resulted from using the wrong plant species, over-dosage, contamination with toxic and/or hazardous substances, etc. The effects could also have resulted from using medicinal plant materials, not of a sufficiently high standard.
 The safety and quality of raw medicinal plant materials depend on genetics, collection methods, the environment, harvesting methods, transport, and storage practices.
 Microbial and chemical contamination during any production stage can deteriorate the material’s safety and quality.

 Medicinal plants collected from wild populations could get contaminated by other species or plant parts.
 The misidentification, intentional adulteration, or accidental contamination of wild medicinal species can have dangerous consequences.
 Obtaining medicines from wild populations also raised concerns about local over-harvesting and exploitation of endangered species.
-We must realise the type of impact these processes could have on the environment, ecologies, and local communities.
+We must realize how these processes could impact the environment, ecologies, and local communities.
 These issues led to the cooperation between United Nations and WHO in overcoming these challenges.

 WHO developed these guideline objectives to: